Patchwork begins with stories.

 Light in the Dark — A World Storytelling Day Celebration of Story, Community, and Creative Renewal

-Our featured storytellers are: Michele Belluomini, Carin Bonifacino, Tesia Nicoli Campbell, JR Denson, Paul Heery, Karen Reiner, Tannia Schrieber, Barbara Sherf, Christina Sturgis, Christopher Wade, and Denise McCormack.
+Storytellers include: Michele Belluomini, Carin Bonifacino, JR Denson, Paul Heery, Tesia Nicoli, Karen Reiner, Tannia Schrieber, Barbara Sherf, Christina Sturgis, Christopher Wade, and Denise McCormack.

-Denise McCormack, Patchwork’s president and torch-bearer, will host the event and attests:
+Denise McCormack, Patchwork’s president and torch-bearer, will host the event and shares:

 “Stories are the lampposts given to us by our predecessors in life.
 They encourage us, mark the way, and smooth the road—often revealing bypasses and shortcuts—so that we might stride toward our destinations with confidence and clarity.
 And it is our stories that will one day light the way for others.
 This showcase is a testament to that power, and to that generosity of spirit.”